-We have a zero tolerance approach to slavery and human trafficking and we expect all of our suppliers to share our ethics and values.
+We have a zero-tolerance approach to slavery and human trafficking and we expect all of our suppliers to share our ethics and values.
 In the event of a human rights violation, we retain the right to terminate any contractual relationship.
-In 2020 no such violations occurred and no contracts were terminated as a result of any human rights breaches.
-Within the Environment Social Governance management within the purchasing process, Pirelli conducts third party preliminary on-site audits.
-The checklist reflects the SA8000 standard and the main Pirelli policies as referred to above
+In 2022, no such violations occurred and no contracts were terminated as a result of any human rights breaches.

 As well as Pirelli UK's employees, we have both agency and contract staff working at various locations.
-We ensure that the suppliers of agency or contract staff agree to have adequate policies in place to protect the individuals' human rights which includes, committing to and signing the Group sustainability clause.
+We ensure that the suppliers of agency or contract staff agree to have adequate policies in place to protect the individuals' human rights which includes, committing to and signing the Group sustainability clause